Here’s an interesting question: “What mortgage has the best interest rate?”

 That too was a “best” article, where I attempted to explain which mortgage term would be best in a particular situation.

 Related to that is the associated mortgage interest rate that comes with a given loan term.
-Together, they can drive your decision on desired mortgage product.
+Together, they can drive your mortgage product decision.

 Longer Loan Term = Higher Mortgage Rate

-- The longer the mortgage rate is fixed
+- The longer the fixed-rate period, the higher the interest rate

 - This compensates the lender (or their investor) for taking on more risk

-- Because they’re settling for a certain interest rate for a longer period of time
+- Because they’re agreeing to a certain interest rate for a longer period of time

 Now I’m going to assume that by best you mean lowest, so we’ll focus on that definition, even though it might not be in your best interest.
 A lot of puns just happened by the way, but I’m trying to ignore them.